Christine Ellis, Executive Director

 April joined Winyah Rivers in 2015.
 April is a wash-a-shore from Cape Cod, MA currently living in beautiful Conway.
 She is the proud wife of a Captain Fireman and together they have two beautiful children.
 April has a Bachelor's of Arts degree in Psychology from Bay Path University and has over 20 years working in human services.
 Most of her experience entails non-profit management working with underserved populations.
 April has a vast amount of experience in building important community partnerships, assisting in prevention and education with a focus on future sustainability.
 April has been a volunteer supporting children and families who are affected by ALS/ Lou Gehrig’s disease organizations for almost 19 years.
 April and her family foster for Little Paws Dachshund Rescue and in her free time she enjoys being outdoors with her family.

-Lisa serves a joint position as Coastal Carolina University's Coordinator of the Coastal Waccamaw Stormwater Education Consortium and as an environmental educator for the Waccamaw RIVERKEEPER® Program.
+Lisa is an employee of Coastal Carolina University, serving as the Coordinator for the Coastal Waccamaw Stormwater Education Consortium.
+Winyah Rivers contracts with the University to have Lisa support our environmental education efforts with the Waccamaw RIVERKEEPER® Program.
 She supports our education and outreach efforts including the Waccamaw Conference and the RIVERKEEPER® Challenge Lisa has a Master’s Degree in Marine Resource Management from Oregon State University and a Bachelor’s Degree in Biology and Sociology from Kutztown University of Pennsylvania.
 In her spare time, Lisa enjoys camping, hiking and spending time with her adorable dog, Wyatt.